JoySalchert/J.S.-CI-Project.1-Help-Me/README.md

 <img src="">

 ### Logo and Form menu exeption (Logo + Back to hompage promt):
-The side wide Loge (HelpMe!) also contains an anchor linking it back to the top of the hompage.</br>
+The side wide Loge (HelpMe!) also contains an anchor linking it back to the top of the hompage.<br>
-I made the decision to not include the navigation menu on the Form page because it looked cluttered and unnessesary.</br>
+I made the decision to not include the navigation menu on the Form page because it looked cluttered and unnessesary.<br>
 Instead I basicaly expanded the Logo to include a reminder that it brings the user back to the Home page.

 <img src="">